pippinbarr/v-r-5/process/journal.md

 So time to brush up my probuilding obviously, but I think even from the last time I probuilt a room it wasn't all that arduous once I was on the trail of edgeloops and stuff to avoid the seam stuff, and by keeping it all in probuilder out of a single shape (extruding etc) I'm then able to keep the texturing consistent.
 Could also be trying to do all this in blender but I don't see the need.

 So this project has definitely been a ton about hitting my head against 3D geometry, but that does make sense since that's the stuff that... casts shadows.

+## Molasses -- Wednesday, 18 October 2023

+Definitely a bit molasses-y with the game for the last bit... kind of shocked/depressed to see my last journal entry being two weeks ago, though in terms of commits etc. it's been more regular than that.

+In essence I've continued to get caught up in the building game.
+But with the upshot that I *think* I've made a few decisions that will be helpful long term.
+Specifically:

+- I'll be damned if I can figure out how to make a nice L-shaped structure, but also: fuck that structure.
+I was only going to do it for variability of shapes and I think I can do that in different ways...
+- ... like instead modifying some of the exterior details of the basic rectangular building which I've found out I can manage mostly without instane artifacts (light leaks especially) by duplicating faces and then building extrusions etc. from there, leading to what I hope will be nicely varied structures.
+- I have become good *enough* with ProBuilder to at least easily alter the dimensions of my rectangular space, which might well be good enough.
+Tall ones, flat ones, long ones, square ones, and then with external "flair" it should be good enough.
+- That approach also means I can essentially just install everything in totally vanilla rooms and just modify them later as needed, or as I realize the building dimensions need to change to meet the requirements of the install in terms of stretching or shrinking

+Anyway, I'm claiming in this moment that I will simply stop trying to be fancy and will instead focus in on just using the building I have.

+ALTHOUGH, one big proviso: fucked if I can figure out how to make a window?
+Oh well.